 - Better Sleep — While alcohol is depressant and can cause individuals to feel sleepy, it doesn’t do much in the way of helping people actually stay asleep.
 In fact, heavy alcohol consumption can disrupt sleep and prevent a person from getting high-quality sleep.
+Excessive drinking may also cause irregularities in breathing while sleeping.
 Quitting drinking can provide an almost immediate improvement in overall sleep quality.

 - Decreased Risk Of Cancer — Regular alcohol consumption can harm antibodies that fight cancer.
 This can increase a person’s risk of a number of different cancers, including throat, breast, and liver cancer.
 Quitting drinking can greatly decrease an individual’s chances of cancer.

 - Improved Digestion — Chronic alcohol consumption can cause damage to the pancreas and decrease the body’s ability to absorb nutrients.
 This can result in poor digestion and other health issues such as nausea, anorexia, and chronic diarrhea.
 Quitting drinking can improve digestion and increase the absorption of vitamins and nutrients.